pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

     caption="The 'Cites' action provides users with a way to incorporate relevant citations to help strengthen and relate the paper content to other works." width="100%"
 %}

+## What We Learned

+{%
+    include figure.html
+    image="images/blog/writing_assistance_workflow.png"
+    width="70%"
+%}

+- **Modular Agent Design Is Essential.** By decomposing the writing process into discrete stages—literature retrieval, abstract summarization, section drafting, and peer-review simulation—agents with narrowly scoped responsibilities can be more effectively tuned and evaluated.
+  This division of labor not only improves output quality but also makes debugging and iterating on individual components far more manageable.
+  It also influences the required model complexity: a modular design with specialized agents focused on specific goals works well with smaller, open-source/open-weight yet powerful models that support tools, reasoning, and vision—such as [Qwen3](https://ollama.com/library/qwen3) or [Gemma3](https://ollama.com/library/gemma3)—which you can run locally (e.g., via [Ollama](https://ollama.com/)) without incurring costs or sharing sensitive content with third parties.
+- **Prompt Engineering Drives Quality.** Small changes in how we prompted each agent had outsized effects on coherence, style, and factual accuracy.
+  Iteratively refining prompts based on error modes (e.g., hallucinations in data-driven sections, insufficient context in methods descriptions) emerged as a critical skill.
+- **Integrating Retrieval Strengthens Rigor.** Leveraging a dedicated retrieval agent which queries [OpenAlex](https://openalex.org/) to ensured that our drafts were firmly grounded in existing literature, rather than relying solely on generative models.
+  We also used [WithdrarXiv](https://arxiv.org/abs/2412.03775) through a custom-built vector embeddings database to help avoid reasons for retraction based on similar content.
+  This hybrid retrieval-augmented approach helps reduce fabricated citations and avoids reasons for retraction to improve manuscripts scientific credibility.
+- **Automated Feedback Is Powerful, but Imperfect.** Implementing a “peer-review” agent that applied heuristic and model-based checks (e.g., ensuring the presence of hypothesis statements, verifying statistical claims against source data) highlighted both the potential and current limitations of automated review.
+  While it caught many structural issues, nuanced scientific arguments still required human oversight.

 ## Challenges We Faced